DigiBP/DigiBP_VacherinFribourgeois/documentation/20200528_case description.md

 At the end the date/time, when the email was sent, is stored in a variable and saved in the Google sheet "supplierEmail".

 Afterwards the system waits for seven days (technically 2 minutes).
-During the seven days the suppliers have time to
+During the seven days the suppliers have time to send their offer.
+This allows the suppliers enough time to make a good proposal and is common industry practice.

 ## Simulated supplier response (Integromat 2.1 and 2.2)

-As this is not a real-life process with actual suppliers, our suppliers responses need to be simulated.
+As this is not a real-life process with actual suppliers, our supplier responses need to be simulated.
 For this purpose we created another Integromat scenario, where our virtual suppliers Fritz, Hans and Lisa make an offer via email.
 The scenario needs to be executed manually.
 Again, strategic purchaser Laurin receives the responses.

 ![](https://github.com/DigiBP/DigiBP_VacherinFribourgeois/blob/master/documentation/pictures/2.1.PNG?raw=true)